 25. The deterrent effect of mobile courts, which was often cited by UNMISS key informants, could not be verified with certainty.
-Communal conflict, cattle raids and human rights violations in three states (Lakes, Warrap and Western Bahr-el-Ghazal) started declining in mid-2020 and remained low through 2021 and 2022, during which period UNMISS supported the JSMC and special courts (Figure 2) in these areas.
-However, it should be noted that in June 2020, the President of South Sudan appointed governors and other civil administrators in these three states.
-The establishment of local administration allowed for the mobile courts to be deployed, as the latter were organized by invitation from the former.
-As such, the administrative stability of local government could also have played a role in the decline in crime in those areas.
+Communal conflict, cattle raids and human rights violations in three states (Lakes, Warrap and Western Bahr-el-Ghazal) began to decline in mid-2020 and remained low throughout 2021 and 2022, during which period UNMISS supported the joint special mobile court and special courts (see figure II) in those areas.
+However, it should be noted that, in June 2020, the President of South Sudan appointed governors and other civil administrators in these three states.
+The establishment of local administration allowed for the mobile courts to be deployed, as the courts were organized at the invitation of the administration.
+The administrative stability of local government may therefore also have played a role in the decline in crime in those areas.